 - 1. CXIProtocol (not shown in Fig. 3) stores a list of paths for each of the data attributes necessary for the data processing pipeline together with their corresponding data types. - 2.
-CXIStore takes a CXIProtocol protocol, and a file.
-It offers an interface to search in the file all the data attributes defined in the protocol (update_indices), load an attribute (load_attribute), and save a new attribute's data to the file (save_attribute).
+CXIStore takes a CXIProtocol protocol, list of input files, and an output file.
+It offers an interface to extract from the input files all the data attributes defined in the protocol (read_indices), load an attribute (load_attribute), and save a new attribute's data to the output file (save_attribute).
 The class is designed to work with HDF5 or CXI files. - 3.
 STData is the main data container, which provides an interface to edit, load, and save data to and from the files in CXIStore file handler.
-Also it provides a set of tools for the preprocessing of a PXST dataset and can create a SpeckleTracking object that performs the main loop of R-PXST update. - 4.
+Also it provides a set of tools for the preprocessing of a PXST dataset and can create a SpeckleTracking object that performs the main loop of R-PXST update.

 SpeckleTracking performs the reference image and geometrical mapping updates needed for the iterative R-PXST update.

-Additionally the suite contains a set of classes to perform common image transformations such as cropping and down-scaling, tools to simulate a PXST scan dataset based on scalar diffraction theory, and a class to integrate phase gradient maps and to perform polynomial fitting (see [30] for more information).
+Additionally the suite contains a set of classes to perform common image transformations such as cropping and down-scaling, tools to simulate a PXST scan dataset based on scalar diffraction theory, and a class to integrate phase gradient maps and to perform polynomial fitting (see [28] for more information).